home-assistant/home-assistant.io/source/_integrations/html5.markdown

   required: true
   type: string
 vapid_email:
-  description: The e-mail account associated with your Firebase project, [see configuring the platform](#configuring-the-platform).
+  description: The e-mail account of your Google account associated with your Firebase project, [see configuring the platform](#configuring-the-platform).
   required: true
   type: string
 gcm_api_key: